nextinterfaces/LitServe-examples/README.md

-# LitServe Examples
+# LitServe Examples - Sentence Transformer Applications

-This repository contains examples demonstrating how to use LitServe and related technologies to serve different types of machine learning models and implement various ML-powered features.

-## Repository Structure

-Each folder in this repository is a self-contained example with its own setup instructions and dependencies.
-Below is an overview of each example:
+This repository showcases different implementations of Sentence Transformer apps.

 ### Common Setup for All Examples